Muthubioinfo/branch-site-FDR/README.md

-# branch-site_FDR
+# Statistical properties of branch-site test and FDR

-#This repository contains the supplementary files for "Statistical properties of the branch-site test of positive selection II"
+This repository contains the files to recreate the analysis in Chapter 2 - "Statistical properties of the branch-site test and false discovery rate to detect episodic positive selection"